Eng-Elias/CKAD-Practical-Labs/Certified_Kubernetes_Application_Developer_CKAD_Course_3rd_Edition/Module2_Kubernetes_Essentials/Lesson7_Managing_Deployments/index.md

 - **Scaling Issues**: Verify resource quotas and node capacity

 ## Next Steps
-After mastering Deployments, you'll be ready to explore [Kubernetes Storage in Lesson 10](../Lesson10_Managing_Kubernetes_Storage/index.md) to learn about persistent storage solutions for your applications.
+After mastering Deployments, you'll be ready to explore [Managing Networks in Lesson 8](../Lesson8_Managing_Networking/index.md) to learn about managing networking for your applications.